cmenscher/darkskymail/README.md

 =====

 1. Add looping to darkskymail.py and adhere to the fetch_interval in settings.py
-2. Include a link/attachment with a Google Static Map of the address
-3. Gracefully handle missing/bad addresses in the email.
+2. Gracefully handle missing/bad addresses in the email.